harshadBOL/compose_demo_apps/README.md

-# compose_demo_apps
+# compose user profile app
-This Repo consist of compose demo apps
+This is a compose demo app
 ## Screenshots
 |**Profile Section**|**Portfolios**|
 |:---|:--|